 Here are the steps you need to do:

-- If you have not added the email sender, you can add it first then to do email validation.
-On the ‘Manage Sender’ page your email sender will appear like this
+- If you haven’t added an email sender, you can add it first and then to do confirm email.
+You need to confirm the email sender first before doing DNS Configuration:

 This is an example of CNAME configuration to set DKIM authentication.
 On some domain servers it might look different like the label name, column etc. Because each DNS provider has different settings.

 Name : mt1._domainkey